Build log: 3D printer Anycubic Predator Height mod

 Using my centerpunch I punched some holes at the markings.

-I measured the dimensions of the original screws that go into the frame and make sure the drilled holes matched those.
-I had to use some M10-M12 drills to drill away the outer shell of the aluminium extrusions, so the bolts had better surface to be fastened (it’s similar to the original pillars so I just imitated that)
+I measured the dimensions of the original screws that go into the frame and make sure my drilled holes matched those.
+I had to use some M10-M12 drills to drill away the outer shell of the aluminium extrusions, so the bolts had better surface to be fastened (it’s similar to the original pillars so I just imitated that).

-Then on the inside of the c-beams I had to drill some smaller holes, (use 1mm smaller drill than the screws) for the stepper motor mounts.
-These need to be tapped with the tap and die set, so you create threading for the screws to be fixed to.
-I had to make sure the stepper motor mounts fit well on there and keep the 2mm gap difference with the new beams in mind.
-I also took this opportunity to fit the stepper motors with dampers, to eliminate a ton of sound on this printer. (if you install new board, such as an skr1.4t, no need.
-The drivers will eliminate the sound and dampers will mechanically affect the printer)
+Then on the inside of the c-beams I had to drill some smaller holes, (use 1mm smaller drill than the screws) for the stepper motors.
+These need to be tapped, so you create threading for the screws to be fixed to.
+I had to make sure the stepper motors fit well on there and keep the 2mm gap difference with the new beams in mind.
+I also took this opportunity to fit the stepper motors with dampers, to eliminate sound on this printer. (if you install new mainboard, such as an skr1.4t, no need.
+The drivers will eliminate the sound and dampers will mechanically affect the printer).

 After mounting the stepper motor mounts and drilling the holes, i had to fit the gantry plates with the wheels in place.
 You can actually disassemble the rod mounts from the gantry plates and use standard open-build gantry plates, but I didnt buy those and decided to file down the holes that fit the wheels in place, so the v-wheels would fit into a 40mm gap instead of 42mm gap.
 This took a couple hours, but in the end it worked out great.